EricDelerue/marfeel/README.md

 Wait 2 seconds (setTimeout to simulate a database access) to see the result

-Use this endpoints with the Ring class in js/boot.js
+Use this endpoints with the Ring class in js/boot.js as above in the first solution.